 Early Years Foundation Stage Policy 2021

-“Every child deserves the best possible start in life and support to their full potential.
-A child’s experience in the early years has a major impact on their future life chances.
-A secure safe and happy childhood is important in its’ own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
-When parents choose to use early years services they want to know the provision will keep their children safe and help them to thrive.
-The Early Years Foundation Stage is the framework that provides that assurance.”
+“Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child’s experiences between birth and five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its’ own right.Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.”

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
 In our school, all children join us, part time, at the beginning of the school year in which they are four, or earlier if there is space in Nursery.
 They begin attending school full time at the start of the school year in which they turn five.

 The EYFS is based upon four principles:

 - A Unique Child